tencentyun/intlcloud-documents/product/视频服务/直播/云端API/频道模式（旧）/调用方式/返回结果_intl.md

 <tr>
 <td> code
 </td><td> Int
 </td><td> Error code on the result.
 0: Successful; other values: Failed.
-For meanings of error codes, please see the <a href="/doc/api/258/Error Codes" title="Error Codes">Error Codes</a> page.
+For meanings of error codes, please see the Error Codes page.
 </td><td>Yes
 </td></tr>
 <tr>